 Now you’ve set up the caique’s living space and understand its personality, here’s how to care for a caique parrot:

 How Much Sleep Do Caiques Need?

-Caiques need about 10-12 hours of sleep per day.
-They may not constantly rest.
+Caiques need about 10-12 hours of sleep, but it may not be in one long session.
 Instead, they wake up in short bursts to check their surroundings.

 You can cover their cage with a blanket to create darkness.
-Just keep the area quiet and peaceful, even if you’re not yet sleeping.
+Keep the area quiet and peaceful, even if you’re not sleeping.
 All parrots are light sleepers, so too much activity will disrupt their resting cycle.

 Caique Beak Care